Chinese Color Symbolism: Meanings of Different Colors in Chinese Culture

 Weddings showcase red more than any other event.
 Brides traditionally wear red dresses (though white Western-style gowns have become popular too), and wedding decorations feature red as the primary color.
 The symbolism here connects to joy, celebration, and wishing the couple a prosperous life together.

-Red also symbolizes fire in the five elements system, representing summer, growth, and active energy.
+Red also symbolizes fire in the five-element system, representing summer, growth, and active energy.
 Chinese culture associates this color with driving away evil spirits and bad luck, which explains why people hang red lanterns and decorations around their homes and businesses.

 Here's something interesting: red ink was historically reserved for writing the names of criminals and the deceased.
 So while red paper and decorations bring luck, writing someone's name in red ink?
 That's considered pretty rude and threatening.